Aldi German Week runs Sept. 16-22, 2020 – Here’s a look at our favorite German sweet treats available at Aldi!

 Aldi’s German goods are sold under the brand name Deutsche Kuche, which means German cuisine.
 Straightforward enough, eh?

 In the freezer section, keep an eye out for the Deutsche Kuche Imported Strudels.
-They come two to a box and bake from frozen for a delicious warm desert treat.
-For this Aldi German Week, apple, caramel apple and fruits of the forest strudels are available.
+They come two to a box and bake from frozen for a delicious warm dessert treat.
+For this Aldi German Week, apple, caramel apple, fruits of the forest and chocolate raspberry strudels are available. $2.49

 Whew!
 All of these sweet treats have our heads spinning!